Fergana Valley: Post Soviet breakup

 With the breakup of the Soviet Union in 1991 and the establishment of independent republics, borders have been strongly enforced, though the impact of the new international borders was minor until 1998–2000.
 Uzbekistan regularly closes its borders with Tajikistan and Kyrgyzstan, strangling trade and causing immense difficulties for those who live in the region.

 Communications between the Kyrgyzstan cities of Bishkek and Osh pass through difficult mountainous country.
 Ethnic tensions also flared into riots in 1990, most notably in the town of Uzgen, near Osh.
 There has been no further ethnic violence, and things appeared to have quieted down for several years.

 However, the valley is a religiously conservative region which was particularly hard-hit by President Karimov's secularization legislation in Uzbekistan, together with his decision to close the borders with Kyrgyzstan in 2003.
 This devastated the local economy by preventing the importation of cheap Chinese consumer goods.
 The deposition of Askar Akayev in Kyrgyzstan in April 2005, coupled with the arrest of a group of prominent local businessmen brought underlying tensions to a head in the region around Andijan and Qorasuv during the May 2005 unrest in Uzbekistan in which hundreds of protestors were killed by troops.
 There was violence again in 2010 in the Kyrgyz part of the valley, heated by ethnic tensions, worsening economic conditions due to the global economic crisis, and political conflict over the ouster of Kyrgyz President Kurmanbek Bakiyev in April 2010.
 In June 2010, about 200 people have been reported to be killed during clashes in Osh and Jalal-Abad, and 2000 more were injured.
 Between 100,000 and 300,000 refugees, predominantly of Uzbek ethnic origin, attempted to flee to Uzbekistan, causing a major humanitarian crisis.

 The area has also been subject to informal radicalization.

+On March 31, 2025, Uzbekistan, Tajikistan, and Kyrgyzstan signed the Treaty of Khujand to speed up the resolution of border disputes between member nations.